emdh-dev/study-mode-youtube/README.md

 localStorage is also used in this extension and is used to store the options you have selected in the extension for future access - both in new tabs, and in new windows.
 Access and retrieval of only these customization options are used.

-#### License

-The license for this project is attached on the master branch, and applies for all code written for every branch in Study Mode: YouTube.